Israeli demolition order on Jerusalem outskirts stokes Palestinian fears

 As the deadline’s expiry approached, Sur Baher residents expressed dismay, some saying that they would be left homeless.

 “I don’t have any other place to live.
 I don’t have an alternative,” said Ismail Obeideh, a father of six.
-He said he had spent 1.2 million shekels ($338.8 million) building the family house that is now under threat.
+He said he had spent 1.2 million shekels ($339,000) building the family house that is now under threat.

 Obeideh and other Sur Baher residents told Reuters they did not need Israel’s permission to build their homes because they had received it from the Palestinian Authority, which since the Oslo interim peace deals of the 1990s exercises limited self-rule over parts of the West Bank.